 Before making or recommending investments for our clients, we conduct due diligence that we deem reasonable and appropriate based on the facts and circumstances applicable to each investment.
 When conducting due diligence, we may be required to evaluate important and complex business, financial, tax, accounting, environmental and legal issues.
 Outside consultants, legal advisors and accountants may be involved in the due diligence process in varying degrees depending on the type of investment and the parties involved.
 Nevertheless, when conducting due diligence and making an assessment regarding an investment, we rely on the resources available to us, including information provided by the target of the investment and, in some circumstances, third-party investigations.
 The due diligence investigation that we will carry out with respect to any investment opportunity may not reveal or highlight all relevant facts that are necessary or helpful in evaluating such investment opportunity.
 Moreover, such an investigation will not necessarily result in the investment ultimately being successful.
-In addition, a substantial portion of our specialized funds are funds-offunds, and therefore we are dependent on the due diligence process, and any shortcomings in their due diligence could be reflected in the performance of the investment we make with them on behalf of our clients.
+In addition, a substantial portion of our specialized funds are funds-of-funds, and therefore we are dependent on the due diligence investigation of the general partner or co-investment partner leading such investment.
+We have little or no control over their due diligence process, and any shortcomings in their due diligence could be reflected in the performance of the investment we make with them on behalf of our clients.
 Poor investment performance could lead clients to terminate their agreements with us and/or result in negative reputational effects, either of which could materially and adversely affect our business, financial condition and results of operations.